artemyarulin/buck-purescript/README.md

 Have a look on [tests](tests/BUCK) for more examples

+## Status

+Active development - basic tests passes, although requires polishing

+## Why PureScript with Buck

+TODO: Try to sell both of them

 ## How does it work

-TODO: Add me
+TODO: Add horror story about RegEx and bash madness

 ## Requirements

-TODO: Add me
+TODO: Add that it's probably doesn't work on Windows, but who cares...

 ## Installation

-TODO: Add me
+TODO: How to copy a file, instruction with images